In this article:

-Among all the home remedies recommended for hair loss, onion juice has emerged as one of the most popular.
+Among all the home remedies recommended for hair fall, onion juice has emerged as one of the most popular.

 Its high content of sulfur, flavonoids, and antioxidants has been clinically suggested to work for the reversal of hair loss by revitalizing hair growth.